Zabdi94/typeScript-chat/README.md

 Chat Room is a simple web application that allows users to communicate with each other in real-time.
 It provides a chat interface where users can send and receive messages.

-Throwback to jquery, reasons why i didnt use react were so I can have a little refresh of jQuery and basic HTML.
+Throwback to jquery, reasons why I didnt use react were so I can have a little refresh of jQuery and basic HTML.

 ## Features